scrabbletank/farhome-rules/rulesdoc.md

 Cone attacks are given as a length and width.
 The cone starts centered along the width, only effecting the center tile.
 The cone expands as you go down the length of the attack, reaching its width at the end.
 If the cone covers at least 1/3rd of the creatures tile it effects that creature.

 ## Conditions
 There are a number of conditions creatures can be subjected to, each with different effects.
 Some conditions have a level associated with them to determine the potency of that condition.
-For example, Poison normally adds a bad die to your attack rolls and saving throws, where Poison 2 and Poison 3 adds 2 and 3 bad dice respectively.
+For example, poison normally adds a bad die to your attack rolls and saving throws, where poison 2 and poison 3 adds 2 and 3 bad dice respectively.

 ##### Blind
 A blinded creature loses the ability to see.
-While blind they add 2 Terrible die to all attack, spellcasting, and dexterity saving throws.
+While blind they add 2 terrible die to all attack, spellcasting, and dexterity saving throws.
 They cannot make reactions.

 ##### Dazed
 A dazed creature cannot take the Sprint or Reaction actions and grant combat advantage to attackers.